ray-project/ray/doc/source/rllib/rllib-offline.rst

 If your data is in **Parquet** format (the recommended offline data format for RLlib), you can leverage data pruning to optimize performance. :ref:`Ray Data <data>` supports pruning in its :py:meth:`~ray.data.read_parquet` method through projection pushdown (column filtering) and filter pushdown (row filtering).
 These filters are applied directly during file scans, reducing the amount of unnecessary data loaded into memory.

-For instance, if you only require specific columns from your offline data (e.g., to avoid loading the ``infos`` column):
+For instance, if you only require specific columns from your offline data (for example, to avoid loading the ``infos`` column):

 .. code-block:: python